Air pollution and health

 The annual health cost to society of the impacts of particulate matter alone in the UK is estimated to be around £16 billion and in Bristol is estimated at £83m.

-A recent Health Matters report from Public England focuses on the health impacts that air pollution can have across a person’s lifetime, the associated health inequalities, and the current and future outlook both in terms of new cases of disease and NHS and social care costs attributable to air pollution.
+A recent Health Matters report from Public England details the health impacts that air pollution can have across a person’s lifetime and the associated health inequalities.